Coronavirus Update:What patients and families need to know

-- When discharge from the nose is blocked, bacteria may begin to grow.
+- When discharge from the nose is blocked, bacteria may start to grow.
 This leads to a sinus infection or sinusitis.

-- Your child’s health care provider may refer you to an ear, nose and throat (ENT) specialist for testing and treatment of chronic sinusitis.
+- For chronic sinusitis, the healthcare provider may refer your child to an ear, nose and throat doctor (ENT) for testing and treatment.

 Prevention and Risk Assessment